Which of the following lists includes all the main subatomic part... | Study Prep in Pearson+

 1

-Recall that an atom is composed of three main subatomic particles: protons, neutrons, and electrons.
+Recall that an atom is composed of three main types of subatomic particles: protons, neutrons, and electrons.

 Understand the role of each particle: protons carry a positive charge and reside in the nucleus, neutrons have no charge and also reside in the nucleus, and electrons carry a negative charge and orbit the nucleus.

-Recognize that quarks are smaller particles that make up protons and neutrons, but they are not considered main subatomic particles of the atom itself.
+Identify that photons are particles of light and not constituents of atoms, so they are not included in the list of subatomic particles that make up an atom.

-Note that positrons are the antimatter counterparts of electrons and are not normally part of a stable atom.
+Recognize that positrons are the antimatter counterparts of electrons and are not normally part of a stable atom's structure.

-Photons are particles of light and electromagnetic radiation, not components of atoms.
+Note that alpha particles are helium nuclei (2 protons and 2 neutrons) and are not individual subatomic particles within an atom.

 Watch next